 Many airports, including McCarran, are largely self-supporting.
 They receive funding from federal ticket taxes, but no operating subsidy from local governments.
 Airline use fees, parking garage revenue, rent from tenants such as gift shops, restaurants and rental car companies pay the bulk of terminal construction and operating costs.

-...and the Las Vegas Business Press
+...and the Las Vegas Business Press:

 It's the largest expansion project in McCarran's 64-year history and one of the most challenging, said Michael Kerchner, project executive for Perini Building Co., a division of Tutor Perini Corp....